 - The CBE centre uploads the results to the CBE system and these will be transferred to your records with ACCA within 72 hours.

-- To find a CBE centre near you, please see the 'Related Documents' section of this page.
+- To find a CBE centre near you, please see the 'Related Links' section of this page.

 For more information about computer-based exams, please see the following pages: